-- Application Submission Limits: Agencies may submit no more than THREE (3) total competitive applications with only one application per program priority - Additional applications will not be considered for funding - This total is not inclusive of any DV/SA or CAC Basic Services projects - Growth: As funding is limited, agencies requesting funding for continuation projects are limited to 0% growth, the federal share of the project cannot increase from the previous year - Awards under the VOCA program will be made for a funding period not to exceed two years per funded project
+- Application Submission Limits: Agencies may submit no more than TWO (2) total competitive applications with only one application per program priority - Additional applications will not be considered for funding - This total is not inclusive of any DV/SA or CAC Basic Services projects - Growth: There are now caps in place for each priority.
+You must either apply for the cap amount or no more than what you applied for in 2021, whichever is less. - Awards under the VOCA program will be made for a funding period not to exceed two years per funded project